-Include the standard header <future> to define template classes and supporting templates that simplify running a function—possibly in a separate thread—and retrieving its result.
+Include the standard header <future> to define class templates and supporting templates that simplify running a function—possibly in a separate thread—and retrieving its result.
 The result is either the value that is returned by the function or an exception that is emitted by the function but is not caught in the function.

 This header uses Concurrency Runtime (ConcRT) so that you can use it together with other ConcRT mechanisms.
 For more information about ConcRT, see Concurrency Runtime.

 In code that is compiled by using /clr, this header is blocked.

 An asynchronous provider stores the result of a function call.
 An asynchronous return object is used to retrieve the result of a function call.
 An associated asynchronous state provides communication between an asynchronous provider and one or more asynchronous return objects.